SJ-Innovator/github-slideshow/_posts/0000-01-02-SJ-Innovator.md

 ---
 layout: slide
-title: "Welcome to our second slide for today!"
+title: "Welcome to our second slide for today2!"
 ---
 Your text
 Use the left arrow to go back!